-CalendarHero allows you to easily add multiple calendars for determining your availability.
-This is really useful for automatically syncing your availability with both your work and personal calendars; to ensure work/life balance!
+CalendarHero allows you to easily add multiple calendars to determine your availability.
+This is useful for automatically syncing your availability with both your work and personal calendars - to ensure work/life balance!

 In addition, CalendarHero also now supports the ability to select your Booking Calendar per meeting type - to customize which meetings are booked into which calendar.
 To do this first add your calendar as an integration.

 - To add a new Calendar go to the Integrations Directory (https://app.calendarhero.com/settings/accounts/add#calendar)